Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 The elements of the `timestamps` field are the timestamps of log entries, and the elements of the `prefix_proofs` field are search proofs from the prefix trees at particular log entries.
-There is no explicit indication as to which log entry the elements correspond to, as they are provided in the order that they're meant to be consumed.
-The elements of the `prefix_roots` field contain, in left-to-right order, the prefix tree root hashes for any log entries whose timestamp was provided in `timestamps` but a search proof was not provided in `prefix_proofs`.
+There is no explicit indication as to which log entry the elements correspond to, as they are provided in the order that the algorithm the user is executing would request them.
+The elements of the `prefix_roots` field are, in left-to-right order, the prefix tree root hashes for any log entries whose timestamp was provided in `timestamps` but a search proof was not provided in `prefix_proofs`.

-If a log entry's timestamp is referenced multiple times, it is only added to the `timestamps` the first time.
-Additionally, when a user advertises a previously-observed tree size in their request, log entry timestamps which the user is expected to have retained are excluded from `timestamps`.
+If a log entry's timestamp is referenced multiple times, it is only added to `timestamps` the first time.
+Additionally, when a user advertises a previously-observed tree size in their request, log entry timestamps that the user is expected to have retained are excluded from `timestamps`.

 The `prefix_proofs` array differs from the `timestamps` array in two important